Saving Grace (1986 film)

 Saving Grace is a 1986 comedy-drama film directed by Robert M. Young, produced by Herbert F. Solow, and starring Tom Conti, Giancarlo Giannini and Edward James Olmos.
 It is based on the eponymous novel by Celia Gittelson with screenplay by Richard Kramer and David S. Ward under a different name.

 It was the last film to be distributed by Embassy Pictures.

-The film gained notoriety after the election of a real Pope Leo XIV - whose baptism name is also Robert, as the movie's Leo XIV.
+The film was rediscovered after the election of Pope Leo XIV, who shares his papal name with the main character.

 Plot

-A year after his election, the youthful Pope Leo XIV (Conti) longs to be involved in ordinary people's lives again, as he was when he was a priest.
+Cardinal Giuseppe Bellini has been elected Pope Leo XIV.
+A year after his election, the youthful Pope longs to be involved in ordinary people's lives again, as he was when he was a priest.
 During an audience, the Pope communicates with a young deaf mute girl whose village has no priest.
 Accidentally locked out of the Vatican, the Pope travels to Montepetra, a small impoverished and demoralized village, his identity concealed by his beard growth.
 He realizes that the people need to rebuild a dilapidated aqueduct but, more importantly, that they must regain their community spirit and self-sufficiency.
 Without expertise and, initially, only the help of some street-wise orphans, he starts construction.
-All this is watched skeptically by a mysterious neighbour and opposed by local thugs led by Ciolino (Olmos) whose ill-gotten gains depend on the village remaining overly dependent on outsiders.
+All this is watched skeptically by a mysterious neighbour and opposed by local thugs led by Ciolino whose ill-gotten gains depend on the village remaining overly dependent on outsiders.